tomtyiu/Paramter_Golf_TY/README.md

 # Introduction

-This PR is for paramter_golf for OpenAI
+This PR is for parameter_golf for OpenAI